 Liberty Interactive Corp. (formerly Liberty Media Corp.) stands by your right to shop at home and online.
-The company is focused on video and e-commerce through its QVC home-shopping subsidiary and numerous online retail businesses.
-They include online costume and party supply provider Celebrate Interactive (dba Celebrate Express), Backcountry.com, Bodybuilding.com, the online invitation site Evite, and Internet travel service Expedia, among other activities.
+The company focuses on television and e-commerce sales through its QVC home-shopping subsidiary and numerous online businesses, including CommerceHub, Backcountry.com, Bodybuilding.com, and the online invitation site Evite.
+It also holds equity stakes in companies like Internet travel service Expedia, HSN, and LendingTree, among others.
 Liberty Interactive Corp. was formed in 2011 when its predecessor restructured by merging and splitting off its Liberty Capital and Liberty Starz businesses under a newly-formed holding company, also called Liberty Media.

 In September 2011 Liberty Media Corp. changed its name to Liberty Interactive Corp. following the split-off of its Liberty Capital and Liberty Starz tracking stocks.